rjellis/pijp-dti/README.md

   -d DELAY, --delay DELAY
                         Number of seconds to delay between jobs

-steps: stage, prereg, reg, tenfit, stats
+steps: stage, prereg, reg, tenfit, stats, store, maskqc, warpqc
 ```

-## Stage
+## 1. Stage

 **Convert Dicoms and set up the pipeline**

 Copies Dicom files for a particular scan code from a database and
 converts them to a singular Nifti file with accompanying .bval and
 .bvec files using dcm2niix.
-Also creates the directories for all of the steps.
+Stage also creates the directories for all of the steps.

-## Preregister
+## 2. Preregister

 **Denoise and skull strip the image**

-Denoises the image using Non Local Means and skull strips the image using a median Otsu thresholding method.
+Denoises each volume in the DWI shell using Non Local Means and generates a
+skull stripped image using a median Otsu thresholding method.
-The denoised is saved as a compressed Nifti (.nii.gz) and the binary mask is saved as ndarray in a numpy file (.npy).
+The denoised image and the masked image are saved as compressed Nifti images (.nii.gz).

+A mosaic (.png) of slices is created displaying the masked image overlaid
+on the denoised image for the MaskQC step.

-## Register
+## 3. Register

 **Rigidly register the diffusion weighted directions to an averaged
 b0 direction**

-Creates an average b0 image from the
-b0 directions in the DWI and rigidly registers all the diffusion
+Creates an average b0 volume and rigidly registers all the diffusion
-directions to the average b0 image.
+directions to the average b0 volume.
 The b-vectors are updated to reflect
 the orientation changes due to registration.
 The registered image is
-saved as a compressed Nifti The updated b-vectors are saved as a
+saved as a compressed Nifti and updated b-vectors are saved as a
 numpy file (.npy).

 The average b0 image is created by rigidly registering all of the found
 b0 directions to the first found b0 direction and averaging the voxel
 intensities.

-## TensorFit
+## 4. TensorFit

 **Fit the diffusion tensor model**